Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Experiments and Discussion

 \subsection{Experimental Details}

 \textbf{Poisoning.} As already stated, we assume no access/control over poisoning.
 Hence, irrespective of the backdoor attack, we always poison a model in the same fashion.
-We poison the OpenAI pretrained \clip models~\cite{radford2021learning} using different vision encoders (RN50, ViT-B/32).
-We use a subset of \ccm~\cite{sharma2018conceptual} dataset for poisoning.
+We poison the OpenAI pretrained \clip models~\cite{radford2021learning} using different vision encoders (RN50, ViT-B/32) with a subset of \ccm~\cite{sharma2018conceptual} dataset.
 The default poisoning rate is set to 0.5\% ($2k$ poisoned / $400k$ clean samples), and poisoning is done for 5 epochs.
 Unless specified otherwise, the target label is set to ``banana'', which is prevalent in literature~\cite{bansal2023cleanclip, liang2024badclip}.
-For generating triggers with existing attacks (\badnet~\cite{gu2017badnets}, \blended~\cite{chen2017targeted}, WaNet~\cite{nguyen2021wanet}), we follow the setup from~\cite{bansal2023cleanclip}.
-More details can be found in~\cref{app:exp-details}.
+More details can be found in~\cref{app:exp-details}\mh{, further results on ViT-L/14 and SigLip~\cite{zhai2023sigmoid} are in~\cref{app:additional-exp}.}